amanda-ng518/amanda-ng518.github.io/_pages/cv.md

 <span class="anchor" id="Education"></span>
 ### Education
 - M.Sc. in Statistics (2026 expected), University of Toronto, ON, Canada
-- H.B.Sc. in Statistics and Mathematics (2025), University of Toronto, ON, Canada
+- H.B.Sc. in Statistics and Mathematics with Focus in Health Studies(2025), University of Toronto, ON, Canada
 - Increasing Diversity in Mathematical Sciences 2024: Combinatorial Commutative Algebra (Not for credit), Dalhousie University, NS, Canada

 <span class="anchor" id="Professional Experience"></span>